-increasingly common for SLAs to specify transport-level performance assurances using metrics such as packet loss, delay, delay variation, and network availability [2, 3, 4, 33].
-Meeting SLA guarantees results in revenue for the ISP.
+the ISP.
 However, failing to meet SLA guarantees can result in credits to the customer.
 The implications of not meeting SLA guarantees are therefore serious: a disruption in service can result in significant revenue loss to both the customer and provider.
 SLA compliance monitoring, assessing whether performance characteristics are within specified bounds, is therefore critical to both parties.

 Compliance monitoring is a critical challenge for SLA engineering.
-SLAs must be designed that can be accurately and efficiently monitored, while simultaneously limiting the risk of non-compliance.
+SLAs must be designed that can be accurately and efficiently monitored, while simultaneously limiting the risk of noncompliance.
 For example, assuring a low loss rate might be possible only if loss rates can be estimated with sufficiently high confidence.
-Although passive measurements (e.g., via SNMP) may provide high accuracy for a metric such as loss on a link-by-link basis, they may be insufficient for estimating the performance of customer traffic.
-Thus, although there are situations where active measurements may be too heavyweight or yield inaccurate results [10, 31, 35], they nonetheless remain a key mechanism for SLA compliance monitoring.
+Although passive measurements (e.g., via SNMP) may provide high accuracy for a metric such as loss on a link-bylink basis, they may be insufficient for estimating the performance of customer traffic, since it is not possible with standard SNMP data to evaluate per-flow performance.
+Thus, although there are situations where active measurements may be too heavyweight or yield inaccurate results [9], [32], [37], they nonetheless remain a key mechanism for SLA compliance monitoring.

-In this paper, we address the following questions: can SLA compliance along a path be accurately monitored with a single lightweight probe stream? and can this stream be the basis for efficient networkwide compliance monitoring?
+In this paper, we address the following questions: Can SLA compliance along a path be accurately monitored with a single lightweight probe stream? and can this stream be the basis for efficient network-wide compliance monitoring?
 There have been a large number of active measurement methodologies proposed to estimate transport-level performance characteristics.
 Nonetheless, there has been little work to directly address the specific problem of SLA compliance monitoring.
 In this context, measurement accuracy, ability to report confidence bounds, ability to quickly adapt to changing network conditions, and ability to efficiently assess performance on a network-wide basis are of great importance.

 The first contribution of this paper is the introduction of a new active measurement methodology to accurately assess whether measured network path characteristics are in compliance with specified targets.
-We describe a heuristic technique for estimating packet loss rate along a path that significantly improves accuracy over existing approaches.
-Second, we introduce a new method for measuring mean delay along a path that is more accurate than existing methodologies.
+We introduce a new method for measuring mean delay along a path that is more accurate than existing methodologies.
 We also develop a mathematical foundation for obtaining confidence intervals for the quantiles of the empirical delay distribution.
-Third, we introduce a new method for measuring delay variation that is more robust than prior techniques.
-These probe algorithms are unified in a multi-objective discretetime based tool called SLAM (SLA Monitor), which was sketched in an earlier workshop paper [36].
-That paper was limited to introducing SLAM's architectural framework and outlining the loss rate measurement heuristic used by SLAM.
+Second, we introduce a new method for measuring delay variation that is more robust than prior techniques.
+Third, we describe a heuristic technique for estimating packet loss rate along a path that significantly improves accuracy over existing approaches.